yetanotherion/jmoab_migration/02_state_of_the_art.md

 ---
 # State of the art

-In the next build changes are only done in G's files.
+In the next build, changes are only done in G's files.
 With the standard
 ```shell
 $ mvn clean install